 Château de Chambord is probably the most recognisable of all, if not for its size, then perhaps because of the rumours surrounding who designed it.
 There have been hints that da Vinci had a hand in the complex and regal structure.

 This château isn’t likely to repel any hostile forces, but it certainly looks good.
 The castle of Blois is now home to 35,000 works of art, so is definitely in use.

 Château de Cheverny has been with the same family for over six centuries.
 It’s no surprise, really.
 Who would ever give it away?

-The castle was built in the tenth century.
+The castle was built in the C10.
 Looks good for its age?
-That’s because it was destroyed and, later, rebuilt in the fifteenth century.
+That’s because it was destroyed and, later, rebuilt in the C15.
 The award to the most Disney-like castle goes to this one.